strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

   * if empty
     * no further action and stay with the current `Kafka.status.autoRebalance.modes[remove-brokers].brokers` list (which could mean being empty/not existing too).
   * if not empty
     * update the `Kafka.status.autoRebalance.modes[remove-brokers].brokers` by using the full content from the `toBeRemovedNodes` list which always contains the nodes involved in a scale down operation.
-This cover the case that while rebalancing scale down running, the user requests an update on an already running one.
+This covers the case that while rebalancing scale down running, the user requests an update on an already running one.

 Check the `addedNodes`:

   * if empty
     * no further action and stay with the current `Kafka.status.autoRebalance.modes[add-brokers].brokers` list (which could mean being empty/not existing too)
   * if not empty
     * update the `Kafka.status.autoRebalance.modes[add-brokers].brokers` by producing a consistent list with its current content and what is in the `addedNodes` list.
-This cover the case that while rebalancing scale down running, the user requests a new scale up or an update on an already queued one.
+This covers the case that while rebalancing scale down running, the user requests a new scale up or an update on an already queued one.
 Or even the case that while rebalancing scale up running, the user requests an update on an already running one.

 During the FSM processing, the `Kafka.status.autoRebalance.modes[add-brokers|remove-brokers].brokers` list is compared with the corresponding `KafkaRebalance.spec.brokers` list for the current rebalancing to determine if there were changes.
 Those changes could mean several use cases: a new scale down/up requested while another one is running, a scale up requested while a scale down is running and so on.